Grey parrot: Intelligence and cognition

 A 2012 study demonstrated that captive grey parrots have individual musical preferences.
 When presented with the opportunity to choose between two different pieces of music via a touch screen monitor located in their cage, the two birds in the test consistently chose different songs, to which they then danced and sang along.
 Some pet grey parrots have also been observed using the music feature of smart speakers to verbally request playback of specific favoured songs.

 Some research has shown that foot preference can be linked to the number of words a particular parrot may know and use.
 Researchers found grey parrots who prefer to use their right foot showed a marked increase in the number of words within their lexicon as compared to left-footed parrots.
 Scientists postulate that parrots may have lateralization of brain function, much as mammals do.

 In two murder trials, there was consideration to use the deceased victim's pet grey parrot's "testimony" as evidence due to the parrot's witnessing and repeating the victim's last words.
 In the 1993 murder trial of Gary Joseph Rasp, the defendant was accused of murdering Jane Gill.
 Public defender Charles Ogulnik wanted to use Jane's pet grey parrot Max to prove Gary's innocence, due to Max repeating Jane's last words, "Richard, no, no, no!".
 In the 2017 murder trial of Glenna Duram, the defendant was accused of murdering her husband Martin Duram.
-The prosecutor was exploring the possibility of using the couple's pet parrot Bud as evidence when Bud kept repeating Martin's last words, "Don't fucking shoot."
+The prosecutor explored the possibility of using the couple's pet parrot Bud as evidence when Bud kept repeating Martin's last words, "Don't fucking shoot."